 What happens if there is cracked paint in or around the dent?

 Cracked paint can eventually lead to rust in the future.
 When there is cracked paint on a hail damaged vehicle, it is recommended to repaint the entire panel after the damage has been repaired using PDR or the conventional method.

 Will the shop replace broken glass and moldings?

 Some body shops will replace glass and moldings, while other shops will have these services contracted out or will not provide these services at all.
 It’s less of a hassle if the shop does everything right there, so you don’t have to run all around town.
 Bailey's can replace all damaged parts and glass.

 What is Push to Paint?

 A panel that is severely damaged, that may or may not have cracked paint, can be pushed to paint.
 Push to paint applies to only dents that cannot be 100% taken out using PDR.
-If the dent has cracked paint, we can still work the majority of the dent out and but will highly recommend having a body shop complete the job by painting the panel to prevent any rust from occurring where the paint is cracked.
+If the dent has damaged paint, we can still work the majority of the dent out and complete the job by painting the panel to prevent any rust from occurring where the paint is cracked.
 Push to Paint can save you money by not having to purchase a brand new panel.
 If your dent qualifies for this service, we will inform you before we start working.

 Where do I go for PDR?

 Bailey’s PDR Inc. is located at 3302 4th Ave.
 SW, Fargo, ND, just north of the jail.
 We also offer mobile services in which we will come to you.
 Just give us a call at (701) 730-DENT (3368) and set up an appointment to receive a free estimate.
 Your satisfaction is what we take pride in.